02 Apr 2020

 Due to a large number of automation in testing solutions available on the market, the products available from various software companies often vary in terms of their focus and practical scope.
 No single solution from a solution provider will meet all of your testing needs.
 Therefore, it is important to select the right tools that take application targets into account, fit your team’s development practices, and also match the skills of your resources.

 In order to test business-critical software, testing teams need to plan and retrieve the essential test data, as well as the activities associated with it.
 Unavailability of the required data can have a severe impact on the software testing activity and can result in inadequate testing coverage.
 Test Data is something which constantly gets refreshed and versioned after some time, having to be repeatedly referred to in order to evaluate the required outcome of an activity.
 If test data is not managed and maintained appropriately, it can cause delays in the testing and development process.
 Hence, it is important to have a clear test data management strategy in order to accelerate the application’s go-to-market speed and to eliminate business losses.

 It can be established that automation testing results in cost reduction, as well as time/effort savings, consistency, quicker feedback, and results, thereby contributing to increased productivity and profits.
 Improved test automation with accurate testing techniques helps ensure that a shippable product is delivered at the end of every sprint.

 TestingXperts’ Test Automation strategy enables organizations to increase release velocity and reduce time to market.
 TestingXperts has developed an extensible automation framework, ‘Tx-Automate’, which is modular, reusable, integrated and compatible.
 The framework helps to configure/create test suites by combining various automated tests and making those test suites available for execution.
-Connect with us to know more.
+Connect with our software automation testing services to know more.